 Shaji was as old-school a perfectionist as one could get for a teacher.
 He would spend a long time arranging and re-arranging students in what seemed to be a random asymmetrical order.
-Looking back I am guessing it was to ensure that he could sight each one of the 30 odd students who turned up at 6 A.M. from places that were as far as two hours away.
-He rarely uttered a word apart from the instructions for the movement in Malayalam (in the Japanese way there is very little active teaching, you are expected to watch, follow, and execute, till you get a hang)
+Looking back I am guessing it was to ensure that he could sight each one of the 30-odd students who turned up at 6 A.M. from places that were as far as two hours away.
+He rarely uttered a word apart from the instructions for the movement in Malayalam (like it is in the Japanese way there is very little active teaching, you are expected to watch, follow, and execute, till you get a hang)

-After a few more sessions I gave up because I realised that very few of the students who came there were amateurs like me, many of the students were dancers who did this for strength and flexibility, while others were full-time students of kalari who stayed there for a better part of the day.
+After about 15-odd sessions I gave up because I realised that very few of the students who came there were amateurs like me.
+Many of the students were dancers who did this for strength and flexibility, while others were full-time students of Kalari who stayed at there for a better part of the day.
 I felt that unless I was serious about pursuing it as an art form, which would take more than the 90 minutes of everyday class that I was putting in, I would be disrespecting it, and it was obvious that they were not teaching the classes for the money (else they wouldn’t have been charging a meagre 500 per month).
 And given that I had just invested money to get into a business, there was no way I could give any more than 90 minutes a day, which in itself seemed difficult on some days.

 But what I learnt from those few sessions was immense.
 Firstly, commitment to something is not limited to being strong-willed enough to turn up for the mandated session.
-True commitment means managing one’s energies during the rest of the time in such a way that you are fully switched on during the time you invested (very few people rarely understand this, we think as long as we are turning up for something regularly despite our super busy schedules, we are committed).
+True commitment means managing one’s energies during the rest of the time in such a way that you are fully switched on during the time you are present (people rarely understand this, we think as long as we are turning up for something regularly despite our super busy schedules, we are committed).
 So whenever you are late for something, somehow managed to reach in time, it is very clear that your commitment to the same is only that much, 18-carat not 24-carat.
 If you are fully committed you will always be slightly early, you would have collected your thoughts and absolutely ready to dive in.

 The second learning is completely related to making the commitment happen.
-I first started reading, practising, and regulating or rather become more aware of, my breath, pranayama, in the year 2007.
+I first started reading about, becoming more aware of my breath and practising pranayama, in the year 2007.
 I had read a few really good books and practised intensely for close to three years.
-But I never really made it a part of the rest of my workout routines be it gym or yoga.
+But I never really made it a part of the rest of my workout routines be it weight-training or yoga.

 Do you slump at the end of a section or a DI-LR set?

-Is your focus sharp and as still as the tip of Karna’s arrow, Achilles’ spear, for the entire 180 minutes of the CAT?
+Is your focus sharp and as still as the tip of Karna’s arrow, Achilles’ spear, for the entire duration of the CAT?